Tutorial

 where:

-• integration_name is used to define the name of an integration the SDK is built into, if needed.
+• integration_name is used to define the name and version number of an integration that is embedding the SDK (example: greynoise-appname-v1.0.0), if needed

 Note